How to Apply for On-Campus Housing

-Exchange students will be placed in Yudof Hall.
-Most UMN students living in the Yudof Hall are 2nd, 3rd or 4th year bachelor students.
+Exchange students will be placed in Yudof Hall or Radius.
+Most UMN students living in the Yudof Hall or Radius are 2nd, 3rd or 4th year bachelor students.
 Depending on time of application submission and availability, exchange students can also be placed in Centennial Hall; most UMN students living in Centennial Hall are 1st or 2nd year bachelor students.
 If you are placed in university housing, you will be billed a non-refundable USD $50 application fee upon arrival.

 - Meal Plan